 "My most recent crash 6 weeks ago led to a shattered collarbone.
 12 weeks off the mountain bike as a result.
 It was an elevated boardwalk with step-downs at a local trail I've ridden many times.
 That feature freaks me out, and most times I take the ride-around.
 It gets in my head.
 I was riding with friends, wasn't feeling positive about it, went for it and pumped the brakes as I went in.
 Not enough speed, got crooked after the second step, and went off the edge.
 Landed on my head/neck/shoulder.
 Result could have been far worse.
 Lesson learned - If I'm not feeling 90+% about a line, speed, a feature, whatever, make a decision early and stick with it.
 Indecision and panic led to this accident."
 AS

 I just wasn’t feeling it that day.
-Sure, I could have convinced myself otherwise, but listening to your body and ignoring outside influences is the key to enjoying mountain biking in the long term.
+Sure, I could have convinced myself otherwise, but listening to your body and ignoring outside influences is the key to enjoying mountain biking for the long term.
 It’s always better to live to ride another day.